Generic Name: levocarnitine (oral) (LEE voe KAR ni teen)

 Levocarnitine should be taken at evenly spaced intervals every 3 or 4 hours.
 This medicine works best if you take it with a meal or within 30 minutes after a meal.

-While using levocarnitine, you may need frequent blood tests at your doctor's office.
+While using levocarnitine, you may need frequent blood tests.